 Adapting your home

 If you are at risk because your home is not suitable for your needs, please visit our Adapting homes page for support.

 Finding a more suitable home

 If you are currently a council tenant, please visit our Finding a more suitable home page to find out how we can help.

-Office hours 9am - 5pm, Monday to Friday
+Office hours 9am to 5pm, Monday to Friday

 Between 5pm and 9am Monday to Friday and all weekend, please call our emergency night and weekend housing service on 020 8753 4200.